dominika-piechota/Analytics-for-Data-Products-IDEs---JetBrains/README.md

 # Analytics-for-Data-Products-IDEs---JetBrains

-## INSTRUCTIONS ON HOW TO SET UP AND RUN THE CODE
+## 🚀INSTRUCTIONS ON HOW TO SET UP AND RUN THE CODE